Stability and Convergence of HDG Schemes under Minimal Regularity: Introduction

-are broken $L^2$ parings.
+are broken $L^2$ pairings.
 As is common for mixed formulations, we assume that $f \in \Ltwo$ and $g \in L^2(\Gamma_1)$ which are slightly more regular than the usual dual spaces used for the primal problem.
 We subsequently show that, when $A$ is symmetric, the HDG scheme for both linear and nonlinear elliptic equations can be realized as the Euler Lagrange equation of a variational problem.

-As outlined above, two of the distinguishing features of the particular HDG scheme \eqnref{:wp} are: \begin{itemize} \item Piecewise constant functions, $k=0$, are admissible. \item The stabilization constant is explicit; specifically, the first term on the left of \eqnref{:wpU} has unit weight. \end{itemize} Frequently the stronger weight $1/h$ is utilized for the stabilization term \cite{Gu21,buffa2009compact,chen2023superconvergence,kirk2019analysis}, and this enters the analysis in an essential fashion.
-However, the optimal rate of convergence would be lost if not using constant weight and the following example illustrates that solutions of the piecewise constant HDG scheme do not converge if $1/h$ weight is used.
+As outlined above, two of the distinguishing features of the particular HDG scheme \eqnref{:wp} are: \begin{itemize} \item Piecewise constant functions, $\ell=0$, are admissible. \item The stabilization constant is explicit; specifically, the first term on the left of \eqnref{:wpU} has unit weight. \end{itemize} Frequently the stronger weight $1/h$ is utilized for the stabilization term \cite{Gu21,buffa2009compact,chen2023superconvergence,kirk2019analysis}, and this enters the analysis in an essential fashion.
+However, when all variables are approximated with polynomials of the same degree, only the constant weight yields an optimal rate of convergence.
+The following example illustrates this for the piecewise constant HDG scheme.

-\begin{example} To illustrate the convergence properties of the piecewise constant HDG approximations, we consider a manufactured solution $u(x,y) = \cos(2\pi x) \cos(2\pi y)$ on $\Omega = (0,1)^2$ of Laplace's equation with Dirichlet data on the top and bottom boundaries and Neumann data on the sides.
-Figure \ref{fig:hdg0} tabulates the errors for solutions computed on uniform meshes with weights $1$, $1/h$ and $h$.
+\begin{example} To illustrate the convergence properties of the piecewise constant HDG approximations, we consider a manufactured solution $u(x,y) = \cos(2\pi x) \cos(2\pi y)$ on $\Omega = [0,1]^2$ of Laplace's equation with Dirichlet data on the top and bottom boundaries and Neumann data on the sides.
+Solutions were computed with various weightings of the stabalization term in \eqnref{:wpU},

+Figure \ref{fig:hdg0} tabulates the errors for solutions computed on uniform meshes with weights $\tau = 1$, $1/h$, and $h$.
 It is clear that both $u_h$ and $\bfp_h$ converge only when the unit weight is utilized. \end{example}